Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

 ]
 ```

 With the prompt set, send it to the LLM.
 This step involves foundational code, focusing on the `chat_completion_request`.
-This function gets the LLM's output.
+This function gives the LLM your prompt, and then gets the LLM's output.
 The other code sets up our request and interprets the feedback:

 ```python
 try: